jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 #### `Array.prototype.forEach`

-Similiar to the `forEach` methods for Maps and Sets.
+Iterates over each element of the array and applies a callback to it.
 The callback takes the current array element then optional arguments for the current index and the array itself.
+Does not return a value.

 ```js
 [ 1, 2, 3, 4, 5, 6 ].forEach((n, i, a) => {